Can Chickens Eat Tomatoes? All You Need to Know!

 Can Chickens Eat Raw Tomatoes?

 Yes, chickens can eat raw tomatoes, but must be red or ripe.
-They must be cleaned with clean, fresh water and must not contain any pesticides.
+Make sure to clean them with fresh, clean water and avoid any pesticides.

 Raw tomatoes are one of the best for tomatoes, which is healthy for chickens.
 Raw and ripe tomatoes have lots of water content, which helps your chickens live hydrated.